 I didn’t start out wanting to be a reporter.
 But making the switch from bank economist to economics reporter for a television news program was the best career decision I ever made.
 After a few years, I moved to NPR, where I worked first as the senior business & economics correspondent, then as the founding senior editor and senior producer of the national talk show Science Friday and finally as an independent reporter while raising my son.
 In 2005, I decided to concentrate on print and online work.

-As a contributing writer at the national print and online magazine CQ Researcher, I have written 12,000 word articles on health care topics such as patient safety, teen suicide, the obesity epidemic and the state of cancer research and treatment.
-I've also written about many other kinds of issues for the magazine, including the possible legalization of sports betting, the debate over Western public lands and the future of the coal industry.
+As a contributing writer at the national print and online magazine CQ Researcher, I have written 12,000 word articles on public health topics such as patient safety, teen suicide, the obesity epidemic and the state of cancer research and treatment.
+I've also written about other social issues for the magazine, including the possible legalization of sports betting, the debate over Western public lands and the future of the coal industry.

 CQ Researcher is the core of my freelance work, but I continue to write for other publications and am always on the lookout for new opportunities.

 - Kiplinger Fellowship